ojarsbuddy/bbo/club_onboarding.md

 Opening later this week the sanction process online.

 More than one section hides the extra board detail.
 They will figure it out.

+### Phil noted 10.19

+face to face sanction renewals coming probably by end of month

+suggestion: when director is summoned to a table -- the director should announce their presence

+suggestion: involve the players -- possibly with a q&a or something either zoomish or email questions with answers to SOME posted on a website

+Greg let is slip that they ran an event where GIB did NOT adjudicate unfinished boards -- this may be an option for us -- presumably these boards received scores assigned by humans -- also means that those boards did not disappear from the directors dashboard until a human had reviewed them

+discussion of 2 board vs 3 board rounds -- much talking with little resolution

+A mini-crash of BBO on Thursday around 4:00 pm was acknowledged.